Schema Authoring Guide¶

 If look_in is set but no chunks match the listed categories (e.g., the schema author referenced a category the document doesn't have), the router falls back to scoring every chunk with patterns + signals so the field still gets routed somewhere.
 Generic inference (field name matching, type-based signals) is skipped whenever any hint is defined — hints are authoritative.

-The top 3 scoring chunks are selected for each field by default (or up to max_chunks if you've set it).
+The top 3 scoring chunks are selected for each field by default (or up to max_chunks if you've set it, or one per distinct section if per_section is set).
 Fields that share the same top chunks are grouped into a single extraction call to minimize LLM usage.

 When to use hints vs. letting the router infer¶